Title illustration Title illustration

 Delete composite

-2. Hold the left mouse button on the object until the stopwatch circle around the pointer is closed.
+2. Press and hold the delete tool on an object that is part of the composite until the stopwatch circle around the pointer is closed.

 Delete selection